-Last night, a bunch of angry cleaners, armed with mouth klaxons, drums and a loudspeaker, held a noise protest outside the Royal Opera House as the venue hosted the BAFTAs.
+Last night, a bunch of angry cleaners, armed with mouth klaxons, drums, and a loudspeaker, held a noise protest outside the Royal Opera House as the venue hosted the British Academy Film Awards (BAFTAs).
 As the cleaners' union, the Independent Workers of Great Britain (IWGB), put it, they were bringing red flags to the red carpet.

-This was never meant to happen.
+This was not supposed to happen.
 About a year ago, following a long campaign by the workers, the Royal Opera House's cleaning contractor, Mitie, announced that they would pay employees the London Living Wage.
 It was reported that in making that announcement, they had probably staved off embarrassing protests such as the one that took place last night.

-I asked a cleaner called Acacio how it felt to see the people rolling up in dresses worth more than their pay cheques.
+I asked a cleaner named Acacio how it felt to see the people rolling up in dresses worth more than their pay checks.

 "Bad," he said.
 "We get no respect."